Sevdat/UnityVerticesAI/README.md

-The world is being built layer by layer from the ground up meaning 3D printers can use it.
+The world is being built layer by layer from the ground up meaning the binary files can be used by 3D printers to print models.